 Obsessive compulsive disorder

-Obsessive compulsive disorder (OCD) is when someone experiences ongoing intrusive thoughts and fears which cause anxiety (obsessions).
+Obsessive compulsive disorder (OCD) is a type of anxiety disorder.
+It is when someone experiences ongoing intrusive thoughts and fears which may present as obsessional behaviour.

 It’s important to see your GP or health practitioner if you think you might have OCD – it can be treated.